-Case 5:20-cv-00035 Document 57 Filed on 06/06/20 in TXSD Page 16 of 52 turnout for the upcoming election."
+But the numbers in 2020 will not match the numbers in 2016.
+Local election officials allocate voting machines between polling places based on "turnout . . . in prior elections" and "forecast[ed] turnout for the upcoming election."
 Ex.
-1 ¶ 5.
+1 ¶ 13.
 "If one location had a particularly high volume of voters compared to the number of machines in a prior election, [local officials] will often make sure to add more machines in that location for the upcoming election."
 Id.
 For example, in the 2016 election, Travis and Fort Bend Counties both had locations with literally zero voters on Election Day.
 See Ex.
-4 at 23:21-24:1, 27:9-16.
+6 at 23:21-24:1, 27:9-16.
 Surely those counties will adjust their allocation of voting machines for 2020.

 In the end, Dr. Yang did not and cannot estimate the wait time to vote in 2020.
 Even for the select polling places in the two counties he considered, Dr. Yang does not have any opinion about turnout or the number of voting machines going forward.
 His counterfactual 2016 calculations cannot tell the Court anything useful about 2020, unless one assumes that the conditions in 2020 will match the conditions in 2016.
-But such an assumption would be unjustifiable, and Dr. Yang has not even attempted to justify it.
+But such an assumption would be unjustifiable, especially in light of the pandemic, and Dr. Yang has not even attempted to justify it.